 Attention: Before attempting to remove the heat sink from the microprocessor, note that the heat-conducting grease between the heat sink and the microprocessor might have formed a strong bond.
-Do not force the components apart; doing so can damage the microprocessor pins.
+Do not force the components apart: doing so can damage the microprocessor pins.
 If the heat sink does not separate from the microprocessor easily, loosen one heat sink captive mounting screw first.
 This allows one corner of the heat sink to be lifted off of the microprocessor; then, you can loosen the other captive mounting screw and remove the heat sink.

 - b.
-Using a screwdriver, loosen the two captive mounting screws on the heat sink, alternating between screws until they release from the SMP board; then, remove the heat sink. - c.
-Lift the microprocessor locking lever to the open position and remove the microprocessor. - 5.
-Install the VRM in the slot adjacent to the microprocessor socket. - Note: If you are installing an additional microprocessor, note that the new microprocessor comes in a kit with a VRM. - a.
-If you are replacing a failed VRM: - Verify that you have selected the correct VRM to be replaced.
-The LED next to the failing VRM will be on. - 2) Grasp the VRM at both upper corners and lift it out of the slot.
+Using a screwdriver, loosen the two captive mounting screws on the heat sink, alternating between screws until they release from the SMP board; then, remove the heat sink. - Lift the microprocessor locking lever to the open position and remove the microprocessor. - 5.
+Install the VRM in the slot adjacent to the microprocessor socket.

+Attention: If you are installing an additional microprocessor, note that the new microprocessor comes in a kit with a VRM.
+Some microprocessor options contain a VRM with a clip to secure the VRM in the slot.
+This clip is not needed for installations in your server and can be discarded.
+When installing a new microprocessor you must install the VRM that came in the kit.

+- a.
+If you are replacing a failed VRM: - 1) Verify that you have selected the correct VRM to be replaced.
+The LED next to the failing VRM will be on. - Grasp the VRM at both upper corners and lift it out of the slot.

 - b.
 Holding the new VRM by the upper corners, plug it firmly into the slot. - 6.
 If necessary, remove the microprocessor baffle from the microprocessor socket.
 Keep the microprocessor baffle for possible future use. - 7.
 Touch the static-protective package containing the new microprocessor to any unpainted metal surface on the server; then, remove the microprocessor from the package. - 8.
-Install the microprocessor: - a.
-Ensure that the microprocessor locking lever is in the open position to permit plugging in the microprocessor. - b.
-Remove the protective tape from the microprocessor socket. - c.
-Align the triangle icon on the microprocessor with the triangle icon on the socket and press the microprocessor gently into the socket.
+Install the microprocessor: